nsriram/lambda-the-terraform-way/docs/04-iam-account-setup.md

 > Note: the region is declared as a variable in `vars.tf`.
 It is a good practice to declare variables in a separate file and output values in a separate file.
 - The module section uses the [IAM Module](../samples/modules/iam).
 Following section will detail the IAM module
+##### Output Values
-- Two output values are declared in `main.tf`.
+- Two output values are declared in `output.tf`.
 They are the user's access key and secret.
 These will be used for configuring the `~/.aws/credentials` for the tutorial purpose.
-> Note: When this script is run, the output values will be printed on the console, after the resources are successfully created.
+> Note: When the `main.tf` script is run the resources will be created, and the output values will be printed on the console.

 #### (2) IAM Module
 The IAM module is responsible for creating the IAM User, AccessKey & SecretKey pair.
 The module also associates the required policies to the IAM user.
-- `main.tf` file (in IAM module) contains
+- `main.tf` file (in IAM module) contains the script for creating all these resources.

 - The module exports the `access_key` and `secret` via the `output.tf` file.